Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Introduction

-In this paper, we investigate the rainbow and the strong rainbow connection number of block graphs.
-We extend the known hardness result for computing the strong rainbow connection number by showing it is $\NP$-complete to decide if a given split graph can be strong rainbow colored using $k$ colors, where $k \geq 3$.
-Furthermore, we obtain that there exists no polynomial time algorithm for approximating the strong rainbow connection number of an $n$-vertex split graph with a factor of $n^{1/2-\epsilon}$ for any $\epsilon > 0$ unless $\P = \NP$.
+\heading{Our results} We further investigate the rainbow and strong rainbow connection number of subclasses of chordal graphs.
+We extend the known hardness results for computing the strong rainbow connection number by showing it is $\NP$-complete to decide whether a given split graph can be strongly rainbow-connected in $k$ colors, where $k \geq 3$.
+As a by-product of the proof, we obtain that there exists no polynomial-time algorithm for approximating the strong rainbow connection number of an $n$-vertex split graph with a factor of $n^{1/2-\epsilon}$ for any $\epsilon > 0$ unless $\P = \NP$.
 These negative results further motivate the investigation of tractable special cases.
-Indeed, we determine the strong rainbow connection number of block graphs, and show any block graph can be strong rainbow colored optimally in linear time.
-We then turn to the rainbow connection number, and derive a tight upper bound of $|S|+2$ on $\rc(G)$ of a block graph $G$, where $S$ is the set of minimal separators.
-We also characterize the bridgeless block graphs with rainbow connection number 2, 3, or 4.
-Throughout the rest of the paper, we let $n$ denote the number of vertices and $m$ the number of edges of the graph in question.
+Indeed, we determine the strong rainbow connection number of block graphs, and show that any block graph can be strongly rainbow-connected optimally in linear time.
+Finally, we turn to the rainbow connection number, and characterize the bridgeless block graphs with rainbow connection number 2, 3, or 4.